nyhvignoli/musicatchers-backend/README.md

 * Clone this repository in a directory of your choice running `git clone <url>` command.
 * Open the project on your favorite IDE.
 * Run the `npm install` command **or** `npm i` to install all the dependencies.
-* Create a `.env` file with your environment variables:
+* On the root directory of the project, create a `.env` file with your environment variables:
 ```
 # Database
 DB_HOST = database host